QuantumChemistrySchoolJapan-HFT/sqcc/README.md

 - Hartree-Fock theory (restricted and unrestricted)
 - Configuration interaction singles (CIS) theory and excited-state calculations
 - Second-order Møller-Plesset perturbation theory (MP2)
-- Kohn-Sham density functional theory (KS-DFT) with local density approximation (LDA)
+- Kohn-Sham density functional theory (KS-DFT) with local density approximation (LDA) (restricted and unrestricted)
+- Electrostatic embedding QM/MM calculations with RHF, UHF, RKS, and UKS

 Note that only the exchange energy and potential of the local density approximation (LDA) are implemented in the current version.